OxMarco/credit-bureau/README.md

 - View credit summaries using the `viewCreditSummary` function.
 - To make cross-chain calls, use helper contract's `submitCreditReport` method and ensure Axelar data like destination chain and address are correct.

+## Examples 📝
+- `Union Protocol`: an implementation on how Union Protocol can use the credit bureau to report their borrowers' performance across multiple chains.
+In this example, we have overridden the *UserManager* contract embedding the credit bureau's interface and aggregating user performance data.
+This allows us to use the credit bureau as a standalone contract and also as a module in other contracts.

 ## Contributing 🤝
 We welcome contributions from the community!
 This is a public goods project made for the whole web3 community to expand and implement.
 Contrarily to tradfi credit bureau that are private, centralised and pay-per-view, we are aiming at a collaborative apporach able to create a stronger, more fair and transparent ecosystem.